 Read more about interpolation expression methods here.

 So what this says is "as the current time in the comp goes from the start of the precomp's audio to the end, output a value between the start and end of the audio clip in the master comp."
-This will give a value in seconds– and as we're slotting it into the Time Remap function, we're now retiming the child layer to match the current time of the parent.
+This will give a value in seconds.
+As we're slotting it into the Time Remap function, we're now retiming the child layer to match the current time of the parent.

 Now, you can slide around your precomp to your heart's content, and the audio will always match up with your master.
 See here the before/after, and keep in mind that the expression is being placed on the audio layer inside the precomp, not on the precomp itself.